 Almost any place can become a “lab” for exploring forces.
 Your group is going to experiment with the force they feel when pressed against the side of a car that is going around a curve really fast.
 They’ll explore a similar situation, an object that stays in a mini-bucket as it is swung overhead.

-Centrifugal force is a fictitious force associated with a rotating system, such as a merry-go-round on a playground.
-When the system stops rotating, the force seems to disappear.
+Centripetal force is a force associated with a rotating system, such as a merry-go-round on a playground.
+It is a force that acts on a body moving in a circular path and is directed toward the center around which the body is moving.
 Another way to understand this force is to consider Isaac Newton’s First Law, “that an object in motion tends to stay in motion with the same speed and in the same direction unless acted upon by another force.”
 When you are pressed against a car door as the car goes around a curve, you may feel pushed outward, much as you would on a merry-go-round.
 Really, there is no force pushing you outward.
 Your body wants to go in a straight line, but the car holds you in, acting as the other force to make you go in a curved line.
 On the merry-go-round, you are holding yourself onto the ride, exerting a force that keeps you from flying off to travel in a straight line.

 To begin this activity, ask kids to imagine they are at an amusement park.
 They’re watching people get on a ride and trying to decide whether they should get on it, too.
 It looks like a big round cage.
 People are standing along a round wall, facing towards the center.
 When the ride starts to spin, slowly one side tilts up into the air.
 It keeps tilting!
 Ask kids, “Do you think the people will fall out?
 What will happen?”